 G. Grant recipients shall participate in monitoring activities.

-H. Grantee schools shall provide monitoring information to the USOE, as directed.
+H. Grantee recipients shall provide monitoring information to the USOE, as directed.

 I. Charter schools shall repay grant funds to the State Charter School Board if recipients change to non-charter status within ten years of receiving grant funds.
 An exception may be made for schools that convert status due to either federal or state law requirements for academic purposes.

 A. Board-approved or existing charter schools may choose to participate in the mentoring program.

 B. Charter schools choosing to participate in the mentoring program shall submit an application to the USOE, consistent with USOE timelines.

 C. Subject to the availability of funds, participating charter schools shall be eligible for reimbursement of allowable expenditures through the mentoring program if the charter school:

 (1) submits an approved reimbursement form; and

 (2) submits an approved mentor and program evaluation.